Information Theory for Complex Systems Scientists: What Is Information?

 \begin{flushleft} {\textbf{Redundant (Shared) Information}} \end{flushleft}

 To understand redundant information, consider the case where $X_1$ and $X_2$ both ``listen to" $X_3$, but have no coupling between each-other (no information passes from $X_1$ to $X_2$, but they both receive information from $X_3$).

 Here we have a "common driver effect": even though there is no coupling between $X_1$ and $X_2$, we find that $I(X_1 ; X_2) > 0$ bit because both are evolving based on a shared upstream input.
-If we were trying to infer something like a functional connectivity network, we would erroneously put a link between the pair.
+If we were trying to determine whether $X_1$ was correlated with $X_2$, we would erroneously infer a link between the pair.
 However, if we condition the mutual information between $X_1$ and $X_2$ on $X_3$, we find that: $I(X_1;X_2|X_3) = 0$ bit.

 Why does this happen?

 Consider Eq. \ref{eq:cond_mi_1}: all the entropy terms have become conditional: if $X_1$ and $X_2$ are both "listening" to the upstream element $X_3$, then knowing the state of $X_3$ resolves uncertainty about the states of both $X_1$ and $X_2$: $H(X_1 | X_3) \rightarrow 0$ bit and $H(X_2 | X_3) \rightarrow 0$ bit.
 Furthermore, because $X_3$ is a common driver of both $X_1$ and $X_2$, conditioning the joint states of both downstream elements on $X_3$ results in $H(X_1, X_2 | X_3) \rightarrow 0$ because $X_3$ is providing the \textit{same} information to both child elements.
 Whatever intrinsic uncertainty is left in $X_1$ after all the information from $X_3$ is accounted for won't be resolved by knowledge about $X_2$: at this point, the redundant information has been conditioned out, and since there's no connection between the two, there won't be any statistical dependency.